OpenIdentityPlatform/OpenDJ/opends/resource/bin/README_WINDOWS.txt

  * CDDL HEADER END
  *
  *
- *      Portions Copyright 2007 Sun Microsystems, Inc.
+ *      Copyright 2008 Sun Microsystems, Inc.
  */
 Note that all the batch files under the 'bin' directory have been moved to the 'bat' directory.